Frequently Asked Questions

 You need to trust the software that you use, especially for something as important and as personal as chat.

-Beeper encrypts your chat history with zero-access encryption before it is stored on our servers.
+Older integrations use Beeper Cloud, which runs the connection on our servers and encrypts your chat history with zero-access encryption before it is stored.
 This means that only you can read your chat history - Beeper (the company) does not have the decryption keys that can decrypt your chat history.

-Zero-access means we (the company and people who created Beeper) cannot read the contents (message text, images, video and attachments) of any messages backed up on Beeper servers.
+Zero-access means we (the company and people who created Beeper) cannot read the contents (message text, images, video and attachments) of any chats backed up on Beeper servers.
 If you lose access to all your devices and your Recovery Code, we will not be able to recover your chat history.
-Please do not lose your Recovery Code!

 In order to provide the service, Beeper collects device information, including OS, hardware, public IP addresses, network routing information, information on the installed Beeper client, and other device settings.
-Beeper also uses user account information, such as email addresses and phone numbers, to authenticate users to their accounts.
+Beeper also uses user account information, such as email addresses, to authenticate users to their accounts.

 See our Privacy Policy for more details on how we collect and use personal information.